matt-hendrick/open-advocacy/PROJECT_PLAN.md

 - Add some core tests to help validate that ensure future changes don't break anything
 - At least a few integration tests.
 - Ensure string filtering is done on the backend (atm, I am just filtering on the frontend)

-### Phase 16: Add Auth/Admin System (PLANNED)
-- Add authentication and roles system
-- Segment projects by group
-- Allow groups to hide some/all projects
-- Make projects shareable

 ## 5. Features To Eventually Add
 - Ability to update/display a project timeline and current status (project/bill timeline)